ftoralesacosta/SyntheticData_GNN_Regression/README.md

 __note:__ The reconstruction benchomarks is a separate branch, rather than a specific commit like the other frameworks.
 It is the [ai_codesign](https://eicweb.phy.anl.gov/EIC/benchmarks/reconstruction_benchmarks/-/tree/ai_codesign) branch.
 The script automatically checks this branch out.

-6. Try the simulation
+5. Try the simulation
 > $DETECTOR_PATH/scripts/run_sim_hepmc.sh -part "pi+" -n 100 -p 20

 Also make sure to still be in the container when running this.
+You may need to source setup_env.sh again before running for the first time.
 This last command will use a HepMC generator (`$DETECTOR_PATH/hepmc_generation/gen_particles.cxx`) that fires a single particle gun along the proton beam axis to generate 100 pions with a momentum 20 GeV.
 Then, digitization and reconstruction will be run with `$DETECTOR_PATH/scripts/hadron_endcap_reco.py` Output will contain sim_${info_string}.edm4hep.root and rec_${info_string}.edm4hep.root files, which correspond to the G4-level and reconstructed level respectively (digitization, clustering). ${info_string} can be set within run_sim_hepmc.sh and is set by default to include the particle name, energy, and theta values by default.